Łódź: Early beginnings (1332–1815)

-Łódź first appears in a 1332 written record issued by Władysław the Hunchback, Duke of Łęczyca, which transferred the village of Lodzia to the Bishopric of Włocławek.
+Łódź first appears in a 1332 written record issued by Władysław the Hunchback, Duke of Łęczyca, which transferred the village of Łodzia to the Bishopric of Włocławek.
 The document enumerated the privileges of its inhabitants, notably the right to graze land, establish pastures and engage in logging.
 In 1423, King of Poland Władysław II Jagiełło officially granted town rights to the village under Magdeburg Law.
 For centuries, it remained a small remote settlement situated among woodlands and marshes, which was privately held by the Kuyavian bishops.
+It was administratively located in the Brzeziny County in the Łęczyca Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 The economy was predominantly driven by agriculture and farming until the 19th century.
 The earliest two versions of the coat of arms appeared on seal emblems in 1535 and 1577, with the latter illustrating a boat-like vessel and a turned oar.

 With the Second Partition of Poland in 1793, Łódź was annexed by Prussia.
 In 1798, the Kuyavian bishops' ownership over the region was formally revoked during the secularisation of church property.
 The town, governed by a burgomaster (burmistrz), at the time had only 190 residents, 44 occupied dwellings, a church and a prison.
 In 1806, Łódź was incorporated into the Napoleonic Duchy of Warsaw.
 In the aftermath of the 1815 Congress of Vienna, the duchy was dissolved and the town became part of the Congress Kingdom of Poland, a client state of the Russian Empire.